bartneck/SwimDsl/README.md

 - Stroke name in full, short, and abbreviated form (e.g. Freestyle, Free, and FR)
-- Swimming pace using a fixed duration (e.g. 1:00) or a percentage of perceived rate of exertion
+- Swimming intensity with a percentage of perceived rate of exertion
+- Rest from start of instruction (e.g. on 0:40)
+- Rest from end of instruction (e.g. rest 1:00)
-- Named paces, e.g. easy, medium, and max
+- Named intensities, e.g. easy, medium, and max
 - Stroke types (pull, kick, and drill)
 - Usage of gear such as fins or kick-boards
 - Repeating an instruction an arbitrary number of times